2013 Rugby World Cup Sevens qualifying – Women

 The qualification process of women's teams for the 2013 Rugby World Cup Sevens.
-Automatic qualification was extended to the host and the four semifinalists of the previous cup's tournament.
+Automatic qualification was extended to the host and the four semifinalists of the previous edition of the tournament.
 The remaining spots were contested in each of the six regions' respective tournaments.

 Qualified teams

 Africa

 Seven teams competed in Rabat on 29-30 September for an open spot in the World Cup, since South Africa was already automatically qualified from their semifinal placement in the 2009 World Cup Sevens.
 Tunisia edged out Kenya at the final to reach eligibility.